-No matter what the size or composition of the strategy team, it is a good idea to involve the Head of the National Agency whenever possible.
-It is the director's task to ensure that the inclusion strategy links in with the rest of the National Agency's activities.
-Any strategy developed by the team must have the director's approval if it is to be put into practice.
-This does not mean that the director needs to attend every meeting of the strategy team but they do need to be kept informed of developments as the strategy takes shape.
+The strategy team is a core group of people who are responsible for gathering information and making choices in the early stages and for implementing, monitoring and evaluating the action steps in the later stages.
+The strategy team will likely be made up mostly of internal stakeholders, but if possible it is a good idea to include a small number of external stakeholders as well.
+No matter what the size or composition of the strategy team, it is a good idea to involve the head of the organisation whenever possible.
+(Depending on how your organisation is structured, the head could be the director, the chairperson of the board, or the office manager) It is their task to ensure that the inclusion strategy links in with the rest of the organisation's activities.
+Any strategy developed by the team must have the approval of the head of the organisation if it is to be put into practice.
+This does not mean this person needs to attend every strategy team meeting but they do need to be kept informed of developments as the strategy takes shape.

-The composition of the rest of the strategy team will depend on the size of the NA, its current level of involvement in inclusion work, its ambitions for the future and of course its financial means.
-When choosing potential members of the team, consider the different tasks that need to be done in the different phases (information gathering, prioritising, monitoring, evaluating, etc.) and try to match them with the right personalities.
+The composition of the rest of the strategy team will depend on the size of the organisation, its current level of involvement in inclusion work, its ambitions for the future and of course its financial means.
+When choosing potential team members, consider the different tasks that need to be done in the different phases (information gathering, prioritising, monitoring, evaluating, etc.) and try to match them with the right personalities.
 Strive for a mix in the team between "controllers" (who want everything worked out in detail) and "free spirits" (who prefer to see "the big picture").
+Remember that it is vital to find a way to allow young people to actively participate in the process - even if it is not immediately obvious how to do so.

-Large or small, the strategy team must remember that the direction of an inclusion strategy will affect the entire NA so it is important to regularly update colleagues outside of the team on the plans.
+Large or small, the strategy team must remember that the direction of an inclusion strategy will affect the entire organisation so it is important to provide regular updates on the plans being made.